Liverpool wins FA Cup final after beating Chelsea in nerve-racking penalty shootout – KION546

 As improbable as it is that the Reds will become the first English team to win all three domestic competitions and the European Cup, the quadruple is still possible thanks to this FA Cup win.

 Just as in the League Cup final, a scoreless 120 minutes belied the quality of the match.
-Chances were created, goal posts were rattled, but perhaps it was fitting that on the 150th anniversary of football’s oldest cup competition the final was decided in the most theatrical of ways as Liverpool edged Chelsea on penalties.
+Chances were created, goal posts were rattled, but perhaps it was fitting that on the 150th anniversary of football’s oldest cup competition the final was decided in the most theatrical of ways.

 The Greece international is not a regular starter for Liverpool, but coolly slotted home to spark joyous celebrations from those in red.

-Liverpool’s players engulfed Tsimikas, manager Jurgen Klopp sprinted from the dugout towards his men and the fans set off flares to saturate the air with a tint of red.
+Liverpool’s players engulfed Tsimikas, manager Jurgen Klopp sprinted towards his men and the fans set off flares to saturate the air with a tint of red.

 The club’s anthem ‘You’ll Never Walk Alone’ echoed around the stadium as Liverpool fans serenaded a team which has given them a first FA Cup win at Wembley in 30 years.